Kumati63/yt_downloader/README.md

 # Problems

-Althrought is working, it can only download the video without audio. i couldn't make it to download the video with teh audio embeded togehter neither the audio alone.
+Although it is working, it can only download the video without audio.
+I couldn't get it to download the video with the audio embedded together, nor could I download the audio separately.

 ## Features
 - **Video Downloads**: Allows users to download YouTube videos in different resolutions and formats.